Navigating tech choices and the cloud vs. on-premise decision in our data-driven world.

 Since the registration of datapoints is in place for over twenty years there is also a lot of historical information available.
 Usually, the usage of Business Intelligence (BI) and subsequently dashboarding is initiated by the controlling-department, which implies a strong focus on financial data (e.g. open line items / working capital).
 It might also be used by the sales-department to visualize information.
 In both cases it is actually another interpretation of an Excel sheet.

-To summarize the above, within the food-industry the registration of data is in place for decades, the actual usage is limited from both a functional- as well as a source-perspective.
+In summary, while the food industry has decades of data registration, its utilization is limited both functionally and from a source perspective.
 Data can be used on all levels within the organization, strategical, tactical, and operational respectively.

 We would like to explain the types of source data that are typically found within the food-industry.
 Secondly, we introduce our best practices and how to get the most insights out of your data.
 Finally, we will elaborate on the usage of data within the various levels of an organization.